 New data from the Oregon Employment Department show the devastating impact of COVID-19 on the labor market.
-Since the beginning of the economic shutdown, workers in Portland Metro have filed more than 167,554 initial unemployment claims.
-This includes 3,000 real estate, rental, and leasing workers, representing twenty percent of the industry’s total workforce.
+Since the beginning of the economic shutdown, workers in Portland Metro have filed more than 189,937 initial unemployment claims.
+This includes 3,339 real estate, rental, and leasing workers, representing twenty-two percent of the industry’s total workforce.
 (Table 1) The sector employs two percent of all workers in Portland Metro and represents two percent of all initial unemployment claims filed since March 15, 2020.

 These numbers do not represent all workers who have lost their jobs.
 Not all workers are eligible for unemployment, including workers who did meet the threshold for hours worked during the past five quarters and undocumented immigrants.

 Real estate, rental, and leasing jobs peaked in February.
 Compared to other sectors, the job loss in this sector was mild.
 At the low point in May, jobs in Portland Metro has declined ten percent.
 In Oregon, the low point was April, and the job loss was slightly larger, twelve percent.
-By August, many of those jobs had retuned and employment levels were close to the peak: ninety-five percent in Oregon and ninety-four percent in the Portland MSA.
+By November, levels were close to the peak: ninety-five percent in Oregon and ninety-two percent in the Portland MSA.
 (Table 2)

-Demand for workers continues to be low.
-Between July and August, job postings for nine of the top ten real estate, rental, and leasing occupations were down between ten and sixty-one percent from the previous period last year.
-The exception was home health and personal care aides which was up six percent.
+Demand for workers continues to be mixed.
+Between November and December, job postings for six of the top ten real estate, rental, and leasing occupations were down between five and forty-two percent from the previous period last year.
+Job postings for the remaining four increased between thirteen and fifty-six percent.
 (Table 3)

 The real estate and rental and leasing sector includes businesses primarily engages in renting, leasing, or otherwise allowing the use of tangible (real estate or equipment) or intangible assets (patents and trademarks).
 The sector also includes businesses primarily engages in managing, selling, renting, and buying, and appraising real estate.